fer/fer/notes/courses/INE/eJPT/1of3-penetration-testing-prerequisites.md

 ### HTTP Protocol Basics

 HTTP works on top of TCP protocol, so when the connection is established, the client sends a request and waits for the answer.
 The server processes the request and sends back its answer, along with status code and data:

-- Client -> HTTP req -> Server
+- Client -> HTTP request -> Server
-- Client <- HTTP res <- Server
+- Client <- HTTP response <- Server

-HTTP Protocol Basics
+HTTP Connection establishment:

 - Client -> SYN -> Server
 - Client <- SYN/ACK <- Server
 - Client -> ACK + GET /html -> Server
-- Client <- HTML resp + Close connetion <- Server
+- Client <- HTML response + Close connection <- Server

 The format of an HTTP message is: